 The figures above have illustrated the variability of a number of solar features, each tied to the global-scale magnetic field in patterns that emerge at high latitudes and migrate over a period of years to the equator.
 These global patterns do not exist on the Sun separately, they overlap in time and for almost all of the time there are two such patterns visible.
 Given the analysis of \cite{2019arXiv190109083M} we wish to explore the spatio-temporal relationship of these patterns further using the SEA method and the terminator times as the key time.
-Figure~\ref{fig:f6} provides the starting point for the 140 year composite of solar filaments, Fig.~\ref{fig:f7} for the daily green line scans of the corona, Fig.~\ref{fig:f8} for the \soho{}/EIT 195\AA{} coronal intensity scans, and Fig.~\ref{fig:f10} for the \stereo{} and \sdo{} records before comparing the results with the sunspot butterfly diagram of Fig.~\ref{fig:f1}.
+Figure~\ref{fig:f6} provides the starting point for the 140 year composite of solar filaments, Figure~\ref{fig:f7} for the daily green line scans of the corona, Figure~\ref{fig:f8} for the \soho{}/EIT 195\AA{} coronal intensity scans, and Figure~\ref{fig:f10} for the \stereo{} and \sdo{} records before comparing the results with the sunspot butterfly diagram of Figure~\ref{fig:f1}.

-As an illustrative example of SEA applied to this data let us consider the SEA decomposition of Fig.~\ref{fig:f8}D in Fig.~\ref{fig:f12}.
+As an illustrative example of SEA applied to this data let us consider the SEA decomposition of Figure~\ref{fig:f8}D in Figure~\ref{fig:f12}.
 The \soho{}/EIT record shown contains the 1997 and 2011 terminators; extrapolating out in time would place the cycle 24 terminator in mid 2020 \citep{2020SoPh..295...36L} such that we have three terminators and have four epochs of 22 years (plus and minus 11 years from each terminator) that we want to compare and contrast.
-Panel~A of Fig.~\ref{fig:f12} shows the complete \soho{}/EIT dataset with the four epochs shown as red, blue, green and orange rectangles that are extracted as the remaining panels of the figure.
+Panel~A of Figure~\ref{fig:f12} shows the complete \soho{}/EIT dataset with the four epochs shown as red, blue, green and orange rectangles that are extracted as the remaining panels of the figure.

 The reader will immediately see the strong visual correspondence of the patterns present in each of the short epoch.
-Figure~\ref{fig:f13} shows the mean of the added (non-zero) signal from panels B through E of Fig.~\ref{fig:f12}.
+Figure~\ref{fig:f13} shows the mean of the added (non-zero) signal from panels B through E of Figure~\ref{fig:f12}.
 It illustrates the pattern the eye is drawn to, one of two temporally overlapping chevrons between plus and minus 55\degree\ latitude with correspondingly aligned rush to the poles features.
 If these patterns were out of phase with the terminators their appearance would be significantly smeared.
 Their strong correlation of the rush to the pole features with the terminator was previously noted \citep{2019arXiv190109083M}.